agnoster/duplicator/README.md

 })
 ```

-Note that it is *not* safe to call `forward` multiple times on a connection, as the responses from the different servers may interfere with one another.
-Therefore if you do call `forward` multiple times, only the first will succeed, and subsequent calls will merely duplicate the connection.
+Note that it is *not* safe to forward the same connection multiple times, as the responses from the different servers may interfere with one another.
+Therefore if you do call `forward` multiple times, only the first call will succeed, and subsequent calls will merely duplicate the connection.

 ## server.forward(host)